The Man Who Came to Dinner (1941 film): Plot

-Her boss is loath to lose such an efficient aide and does his best to sabotage the blossoming romance.
-He also exaggerates the effects of his injuries to be able to stay in the house to further his sabotage.
-He suggests actress Lorraine Sheldon would be perfect for one of the leading roles, intending to have her steal Bert away from Maggie.
+Loath to lose such an efficient aide, Whiteside does his best to sabotage the blossoming romance.
+He exaggerates the effects of his injuries to extend his stay in the house to further his sabotage.
+Luring glamorous actress Lorraine Sheldon with the prospect of a leading role in an “important” new play by an "upcoming playwright," he intends Lorraine to steal Bert away from Maggie.
 Lorraine convinces Bert to spend time with her to fix up the play.

+Threatened by Lorraine's presence, Maggie conspires with Whiteside's friend Beverly Carlton, a practical joker and accomplished mimic, to impersonate Lorraine's wealthy would-be prospect, Lord Cedric Bottomley, who Lorraine has pursued relentlessly for months, luring Lorraine back to Palm Beach with a telephoned proposal from “Lord Bottomley”.
+When Lorraine discovers the ruse, she vows to take Bert from Maggie.

-When Maggie realizes Whiteside is behind the underhanded scheme, she quits.
+When Maggie realizes Whiteside is behind the underhanded scheme with Lorraine, she quits.
 Somewhat chastened, Whiteside concocts a plan to get Lorraine out of the way, with the help of his friend Banjo.
-They trap Lorraine in an Egyptian sarcophagus, and Banjo ships her off to Nova Scotia.
+Appealing to Lorraine's vanity, they trick her into acting out a scenario and stepping into an Egyptian sarcophagus, slam it shut, and ship her off to Nova Scotia.

 Finally fed up with his shenanigans, meddling, insults, and unbearable personality, Mr. Stanley swears out a warrant ordering Whiteside to leave in 15 minutes.
-However, with seconds to spare, Whiteside blackmails Mr. Stanley into dropping the warrant, and allowing his children to do as they please by threatening to reveal Stanley's sister Harriet's past as an infamous axe murderess.
+However, with seconds to spare, Whiteside recalls that Stanley's sister Harriet has a past as an infamous axe murderess, and blackmails Stanley by threatening to expose her.
+He forces Mr. Stanley to drop the warrant, and further to allow his children to do as they please.

-As Whiteside departs — he falls on the Stanleys' icy steps again and is carried back inside, much to Stanley's consternation.
+As Whiteside departs, First Lady Eleanor Roosevelt calls on the phone.
+Distracted by the last-minute notification, Whiteside falls on the Stanleys' icy steps again and is carried back inside, much to Mr. Stanley's consternation.
+Meanwhile, Eleanor Roosevelt is forgotten, left unattended on the phone in the commotion.